pytorch/torchchat/README.md

 ## License

-Torchat is released under the [BSD 3 license](./LICENSE).
+Torchchat is released under the [BSD 3 license](./LICENSE).
 However you may have other legal obligations that govern your use of other content, such as the terms of service for third-party models.